Updated: December 6th, 2021

 Analyze the Results of Your SEO Content

-You can then focus on the content types and keyword strategies that result in more audience engagement and conversions, depending on your marketing goals.
+You can then focus on the different types of content and keyword strategies that result in more audience engagement and conversions, depending on your marketing goals.

 Use free analytics software such as Google Analytics to monitor page views, time spent on web pages, backlinks to your website, social shares, and conversion rates.

-Look for patterns in your successes and tweak your editorial calendar so that your content caters more to the needs and desires of your audience.
+Look for patterns and tweak your editorial calendar so that your content caters more to the needs and desires of your audience.

 It’s difficult to achieve consistently good results online if you don’t understand the close relationship between SEO and content marketing.